 - And later your straps slip & you start again?

-- Tired of killing bees because you had too much pressure?
+- Tired of killing bees during a honey bee removal because you had too much vacuum pressure?

 - Tired of bees flying off when you try to put them in a hive?